jackieju/xcompiler/README.md

 # xcompiler
-Cross compiler any programming language to another
+Cross compile any programming language to another